gear/gear.github.io/aboutme.md

 **High School for Gifted Student - Hanoi National University of Education**

 ### projects
-- _MANE_: Motif-Aware Network Embedding.
+- **MANE**: Motif-Aware Network Embedding.
+The real world complex networks often have recurring patterns known as network motifs.
+By taking the most significant (measured z-score) motif as a guiding pattern in a network algorithm, we improved the accuracy of various machine learning algorithms in complex networks.
+*Hoang Nguyen, Tsuyoshi Murata*.
+[Motif-Aware Network Embedding](https://rawgit.com/gear/motifwalk/master/research/paper/IJCAI/ijcai17.pdf). _Submitted to IJCAI'17_.
-- _CREST-Deep_: Compressing deep neural network by complex network analysis.
+- **CREST-Deep**: Compressing deep neural network by complex network analysis.
+This project is funded by JST.
-- _2x2MESH-NOC_: Implementation of a 2-by-2 Network On Chip using FPGA technology.
+- **2x2MESH-NOC**: Implementation of a 2-by-2 Network On Chip using FPGA technology.
+We implemented a fully functional 2x2-Mesh Network-on-Chip prototype with 4 processing units (PU) connected by 4 network interface units (NI) and 4 network routers.
+*Hoang Nguyen, Hai Nguyen, Truong Nguyen, Nam Pham-Ngoc*.
+Network on Chip.
+Jun 2014. _Undergraduate Thesis - Hanoi University of Science and Technology_.
+(In Vietnamese, available upon request)
+*Cuong Nguyen, Hoang Nguyen*.
+Design and evaluation of a pipelined network interface for network on chip applications.
+August 2014. _Vietnam Telecommunication Journal_.
+(In Vietnamese, the english draft is available [here]())
 - _SDC_: Udacity's self-driving car project.
 - _INFECTION_: Augmented reality game with a ball and a projector.
 - _TRAFIC-CLASS_: Classifying trafic with OpenCV2.